devkev/online-usb-storage/README.md

 1. Files saved onto the USB device aren't encrypted, but should be before they leave RAM.

 1. If further files are saved onto the USB filesystem, while previous files are being processed, they won't be handled (until the next time files are saved while the trigger is active and "listening" for writes).

-1. Files saved into sub-directories (of the user directories) aren't handled.
-They should be.

-1. Files saved in the top-level directory (or in sub-directories that aren't the user directories) aren't handled.
-They should be, preferably by treating them as if they had been put into the directory of the first user listed in the `users` file.

 References